Love-Pengy/serialInput/README.md

-I got a little lazy so stuffs mad similar to the tut I followed to get started LOL
 	To find the serial port:
 		- in the test folder there's a python file that you can run.
 Itll echo the port/device info when you unplug/plugin the device.
 Youll need to change the serial port accordingly in the publisher file.
 	To build: